The Bankrate promise

 Average credit score by state

 Average credit scores vary across states, with Minnesota residents having the highest credit score at 742 and Mississippi residents having the lowest average credit score at 680.
 Here’s a look at how each state fares in terms of the average credit score:

 State Average credit score Experian Alabama 691 Alaska 723 Arizona 712 Arkansas 694 California 721 Colorado 730 Connecticut 725 Delaware 714 District of Columbia 716 Florida 707 Georgia 694 Hawaii 732 Idaho 727 Illinois 719 Indiana 712 Iowa 729 Kansas 721 Kentucky 702 Louisiana 689 Maine 728 Maryland 716 Massachusetts 732 Michigan 718 Minnesota 742 Mississippi 680 Missouri 712 Montana 731 Nebraska 731 Nevada 702 New Hampshire 734 New Jersey 724 New Mexico 699 New York 721 North Carolina 707 North Dakota 733 Ohio 715 Oklahoma 693 Oregon 732 Pennsylvania 723 Rhode Island 723 South Carolina 696 South Dakota 734 Tennessee 702 Texas 693 Utah 730 Vermont 736 Virginia 721 Washington 735 West Virginia 700 Wisconsin 735 Wyoming 723

 Average credit score by age

 Age can play an important role in a person’s credit habits and overall credit score.
-Americans between the ages of 56 and 74 have the highest average credit score, while those who belong to Generation Z tend to see lower scores on average.
-This could likely be attributed to a lack of access to credit and shorter credit history.
+Americans ages 77 and older have the highest average credit score, while those who belong to Generation Z tend to see lower scores on average.
+This could likely be attributed to a lack of access to credit and shorter credit histories.

 Average credit score by income